jenkinsci/plumber-plugin/DESIGN.md

 * Maven - convention over configuration makes what would otherwise be complicated functionality underneath the covers seem trivial and consistent.
   * Standard declarative format for specifying your build.
-  * Repeatable and standard workflow within your build - "mvn clean install" will do basically the same thing on any Maven project.
+  * Repeatable and standard workflow within your build - `mvn clean install` will do basically the same thing on any Maven project.
   * Common behaviors are built into the lifecycle and run in a consistent manner.
 No need to configure All The Things just to run unit tests, get Checkstyle results, etc.
 * Puppet